open-wc/open-wc/docs/faq/rerender.md

 # Rerender not triggered

-# Modifying an Array or Objects Members Does not Trigger Rerender
+# Modifying an array or objects members does not trigger rerender

-Imagine the following scenario: you've created a custom element which observes an `items` property:
+Imagine the following scenario: you've created a custom element that observes an `items` property:
 ```js
 class MyEl extends LitElement {
   render() {/*...*/}